AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Graphs/7-18-2018.png">
 </p>

 Figure 21.
 Effluent turbidity vs. Time with a 4 mm/s Upflow Velocity at 4.5 mg/L System Coagulant Concentration with Diluted Coagulant Stock and Increased Coagulant Pump Speed

 [Table of Contents](#table-of-contents)

 #### Experiment 15
 **Description**: To gain a better understanding about floc movement the moment when flocs and water first enter the sedimentation tank, a new sedimentation bottom geometry was inserted using a PVC rod.
 This additional piece had a flat bottom with a 3/16" hole drilled through its entirety.
-Experiment 15 ran at 3 mm/s using tank A with a system coagulant dosage of 4.5 mg/L.
+Experiment 15 ran at 3 mm/s using Tank A with a system coagulant dosage of 4.5 mg/L.

 <p align = center>
   <img src = "https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/FlatBottomNew.jpeg" width = 400>